 This month we are studying the life of President Theodore Roosevelt.

 You can find The Ultimate Guide to the Presidents section for Roosevelt here: The Ultimate Guide to the Presidents: America Enters a Dangerous New Century start at the beginning and watch until minute 23:00.
 This portion is much longer than most, you may wish to split this section up into two viewings.

 Take a virtual room-by-room visit of Roosevelt’s home here: National Park Service: Theodore Roosevelt Home

 Visit Roosevelt’s birthplace here: National Park Service: Theodore Roosevelt Birthplace

 This month we will make a delicious roasted pear dish for our morning time.
 Not only is this recipe delicious, it is also guaranteed to make your house smell better than any fall scented candle you could purchase.
 Your family will naturally gather together as the scent begins to fill the house.
-In my book that alone makes it a wonderful recipe to share here.
+In my book, that alone makes it the perfect recipe to share here.